Soojin-Lee0819/introduction-to-interactive-media/september 22/README.md

           }

 ## 3. Positioning of butterflies
 Early on in my coding process, I found that putting my code inside the while() loop were causing my butterflies to be laid out in a mandala pattern, and I didn't know why.
 This may have been caused by my constant rotation of the shapes when I was initially sketching the butterfly, which was then carried out when I was moving butterflies to the right.
+Even though it looked quite pleasing, I found it to be a bit too messy.
 Thankfully, after setting restrictions of the x and y starting point, I was able to get them in a straighter, cleaner pattern.

 ![](images/butterflybug.png)